 This course and its successor (IS 231) teach you to program well enough that you can easily learn any language employers want, now or in the future.
-And that means a well-paying job.
+And, if you like doing programming, that means a well-paying job.

 1.1 The Course